• ECTS

 Read more

-Target skills
+Targeted skills

-- Successful project management within a group
+- Ability to successfully complete a project within a group

-- Respect others as well as the equipment and organizations you work with
+- Respect others as well as the equipment and organizations you work with.

 Read more